Making a Referral to Us

-	Below is the expected process following receipt of your fully completed referral (incomplete referrals may cause delays to admission):
+Below is the expected process following receipt of your fully completed referral :

 Week 1 - 2 On Receipt of your Referral

-Completed referral forms received, checked & processed through the weekly pupil admissions meeting held at Shaftesbury each Monday.
+Completed referral forms received, checked & processed through our weekly pupil admissions meeting.

-An admissions meetings is arranged for parent/carer, pupil and mainstream high school (where necessary) to attend.
+A Zoom admissions meetings is arranged for parent/carer(s), pupil and mainstream high school representative (where necessary) to attend.
 During the meeting the needs of the pupil are discussed and an appropriate timetable offered for agreement and transport options explored.
-Please allow approximately 30 minutes for the appointment.
+Please allow approximately 20-30 minutes for the appointment.

 We know how stressful these times can be to children and their families and so we always avoid cancelling or rebooking admissions meetings.